 I have found the best way to do interactive Bible study with pre-readers is to provide illustrations of the Bible stories they are reading.
 I have found a few different resources for things like this.

-- Write the Word on my Heart – when you sign up for their email they provided printable coloring verses
+- Write the Word on my Heart – when you sign up for their email they provide printable coloring verses

-- Read Kaliedoscope – Book of the Bible themed color books.
-Their goal is to do everybook.
+- Read Kaleidoscope – Book of the Bible-themed color books.
+Their goal is to do every book.

 - Jesus Storybook Bible – Limited number of stories, but spans many books of the Bible.

 Beginning Reader and Writer